democat3457/managed-extensions/index.md

 ### What is this?

 This is a list of allowed and forced extensions on PISD.
-As of September 2021, all other extensions are blocked.
+Currently, all other extensions are blocked.

 Extensions are obtained using a Python repl.it at https://replit.com/@democat/Extension-finder and the policies found at `chrome://policy`